 - Trust-, Local Health Board- and unit-level activity and outcomes data for hip and knee procedures

 Previous editions of the Annual Report can be downloaded here >>

-Public and Patient Guide to the 10th Annual Report (published 2013)
+Public and Patient Guide to the 11th Annual Report (to be published)

-The NJR has produced a Public and Patient Guide to its 10th Annual Report, and was amongst the first national clinical audits to publish a patient guide of this type.
-The document takes more than 200 pages of surgical data and breaks it down into more accessible and relevant information for patients.
+The NJR produces a Public and Patient Guide to its Annual Report, and was amongst the first national clinical audits to publish a patient guide of this type.
+The document takes hundreds of pages of surgical data and breaks it down into more accessible and relevant information for patients.
 The 2014 guide will be published soon.

 Aims of the NJR